Okaloosa Darters removed from

-This page highlights research conducted by Professor Frank Jordan in collaboration with Howard Jelks of the US Geological Survey (USGS), Bill Tate of the US Fish & Wildlife Service (USFWS), dozens of students from Loyola University New Orleans, and numerous volunteers.
+This page highlights research conducted by Professor Frank Jordan in collaboration with Howard Jelks of the US Geological Survey (USGS), Bill Tate of the US Fish & Wildlife Service (USFWS), Dan Holt of Columbus State University, dozens of students from Loyola University New Orleans, and numerous volunteers.
 Financial support for this research was provided primarily by the United States Air Force and the research could not have been conducted without the logistical support of the Jackson Guard Natural Resources Office of Eglin AFB.
 Frank Jordan and Howard Jelks owe a debt of gratitude to Noel Burkhead and Jim Williams for inviting us many eons ago to initiate ecological studies of Okaloosa Darters and for working so hard to ensure the long-term conservation success of this species.
 Please contact Frank Jordan if you need additional information.

 General – the Okaloosa Darter (Etheostoma okaloosae) is a small-sized fish in the Family Percidae.
 Like most other darters in the genus Etheostoma, Okaloosa Darters lack swim bladders and live on the bottom of streams where they feed on the aquatic larvae of stoneflies, mayflies, caddisflies, and non-biting midges.
 Okaloosa Darters are typically found along the margins of clear, sandy bottomed streams in association with root mats, snags of leaves and other organic debris, submerged aquatic plants, and other forms of cover.
 Their most likely predators include sunfishes, Largemouth Bass (Micropterus salmoides), and a couple of species of pickerel.
 More information about the life history of Okaloosa Darters may be found in a USFWS finding here, a recovery plan here, and a short publication from the Endangered Species Bulletin here.
 Note that these documents are largely based on data collected in the studies described below.